Noam2Stein/ggmath/README.md

 - `Vec2`, `Vec3`, `Vec4`, etc., are `Vector<N, T, Unaligned>`
 - `Vec3A`, `Vec4A`, etc., are `Vector<N, T, Aligned>`

 SIMD types make operations faster, but have higher memory alignment.
+Correct use of SIMD types can significantly improve performance.

 ## Development Status